WayneLambert/django-ci-workflow/.github/ISSUE_TEMPLATE/question.md

 ---
 name: Question
-about: Ask a question about my portfolio project
+about: Ask a question about the project
 title: ''
 labels: question
 assignees: WayneLambert